weijiexi/UI-UX-Design/UIUXDesign/UI-UX-AI/UXDesignForAIProducts/Module-4/module-4.md

 <details>
   <summary>Is Explainable AI a Solution to Algorithm Aversion or Overreliance?</summary>

+  Solving algorithm aversion and overreliance remains an open design challenge in HCI, as developers try to find a middle ground to avoid overreliance and algorithm.

-  ### **Here are a few ways in which overreliance and algorithm aversion can be mitigated**:
+  ### **Here are 3 ways in which overreliance and algorithm aversion can be mitigated**:
-  - #### **Providing Multiple Suggestions**
+  #### **1. Providing Multiple Suggestions**
   Design galleries, where **generative AI models produce multiple parallel results**, can help mitigate risks where one of the outputs might not be as good.
 In other words, **if the user sees that at least one option is good, they may be willing to forgive other, less correct ones**.
 This approach is evident in image galleries such as DALL-E.
-  - #### **Raising the Stakes**
+  #### **2. Raising the Stakes**
   One way to better calibrate over-reliance is to **make sure that the stakes are calibrated appropriately**. **Over-reliance goes down when people view the cost of an error to be higher, or the effort of verifying the AI to be lower**.
-  - #### **Explainable AI**
+  #### **3. Explainable AI**
+  We can mitigate overreliance by integrating explainable AI techniques—or "XAI techniques", for those in the know—into the model, allowing the AI to explain its reasoning so people can better scrutinize its results. **This means the model would present its thought process and research to explain its suggestions or outputs**.

+  **To effectively scrutinize an explanation, the benefit of doing so must be increased, or the cost (effort required) must be reduced**.

-  People strategically decide whether to engage with an AI explanation based on a cost-benefit framework, weighing the costs and benefits of engaging with the task against those of relying on the AI.
-Explainability techniques can help someone who is carefully paying attention to verify the information.
+  People strategically decide whether to engage with **an AI explanation based on a cost-benefit framework, weighing the costs and benefits of engaging with the task against those of relying on the AI**.

+  **Explainability techniques can help someone who is carefully paying attention to verify the information**.

-  ### Explainability Techniques
+  ## Explainability Techniques

-  #### **Why Do We Need Explainability in AI?**
+  ### **Why Do We Need Explainability in AI?**
   AI sometimes makes strange decisions.
 To trust it, we want to know why it did what it did. **Explainability techniques try to answer that question in different ways**.

   There are a few general approaches to explanation in modern AI models.
 The image below provides a breakdown of these strategies by categorizing them as: